Agentic Memory and Streaming in LangGraph

 Composing the Stateful Agent Graph

-We construct the workflow by adding the agent node and a standard prebuilt ToolNode.
-We include a checkpointer instantiation (MemorySaver) and supply it to the compiler, enabling automatic state saving:
+We build the workflow by adding the agent node and a prebuilt ToolNode.
+We create a MemorySaver checkpointer and pass it to the compiler, which turns on automatic state saving:

 PYTHON